mineichen/minfac/examples/distributed_web/PluginBasedArchitecture.md

 This is why I recently released the first version of [minfac](https://crates.io/crates/minfac) on crates.io.
 Not only does it provide the mentioned features, but it also eliminates weaknesses frequently stumbled on in other languages like [scope validation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0#scope-validation).

 IOC containers solve both challenges of linking implementations of services and service discovery in one thin layer.
-The following section intends to give a rough overview without going into code too much.
+The following section intends to give a rough overview without going too much into code.

 # Implementation in Rust using minfac
 Creating a microframework on top of minfac is straight forward.
 The following sections illustrate the takeaways when building the [prototype](https://github.com/mineichen/minfac/tree/main/examples/distributed_web).
-The workspace has the following structure:
+The workspace has the following project structure:
  - raf-core: Core infrastructure.
 It currently only contains the trait `HostedService` without any implementation.
 The intent of this trait is explained bellow.
  - raf-sql: Registers a SQLite connection, which can be used by other plugins
  - raf-web: Registers a `HostedService` to run a Webserver.
 It uses the IOC container to detect routes registered by other plugins.